 There are also studies showing that ingredients in cocoa powder can improve memory and cognitive performance (Scientific Reports, Nov.
 24, 2020).
 To our surprise, a study reported that the fiber in cocoa “promotes healthier bowel habits” (Nutrition & Metabolism, April 18, 2012).
 In addition, people who regularly consume cocoa rich in dietary fiber lower their blood sugar and inflammatory markers (PeerJ, Sep.
 17, 2020).

 CocoaVia, which supports our radio show and podcasts, provides consumers with a supplement that is especially rich in flavanols.
-You can get a 25% discount off your first order if you use the code Peoples25.
+You can get a healthy 25% discount on 1-month orders of CocoaVia if you use the code PEOPLES25 when you check out.
+You can also get an additional 10% off already-discounted 3- and 6-month orders with code PEOPLES10.
+Limit one use per customer.

 Other Ways to Fight Constipation: